Savor the Flavors of Local Libations

 Craft Breweries

 With locations in Rehoboth and Georgetown, Revelation Craft Brewing Company is a local brewery that is pushing beer brewing boundaries.
 Come enjoy craft beers made with high quality ingredients and craftsmanship.
-In Rehoboth, check out Thompson Island Brewing Company, named after a Rehoboth Bay island, and the Iron Hill Brewery & Restaurant, whose goal is “to be the best local brewery in the world,” even incorporating beer as an ingredient in some of its dishes.
-All of these breweries are award winning and make a great addition to any beer tour.
+Also in Rehoboth, check out Thompson Island Brewing Company, named after a Rehoboth Bay island, as well as First State Brewing Company.
+All of these breweries make a great addition to any beer tour.
+Not far away, Dewey Beer Company in Dewey Beach is another popular brewery to experience.

-Not far away, Dewey Beer Company is another popular brewery with locations in both Dewey Beach and Milton.
-In Lewes, sample more local flavors at Big Oyster Brewery and Crooked Hammock Brewery.
-And a couple more to add to your list include Mispillion River Brewing in Milford and Brick Works Brewing & Eats in Millsboro.
+While in Lewes, stop in at Lewes Brewing Company, which opened in 2024, and sample more flavors at Big Oyster Brewery and Crooked Hammock Brewery.
+A couple more to add to your list include Mispillion River Brewing in Milford and Brick Works Brewing & Eats in Millsboro.

 Local Wineries & Vineyards